Now, where did reading come from when there’s already so much to do in a mom’s life?

 Do look into the details of Dr. Covey’s time management matrix.
 It’s extremely useful.
 See where you spend most of your time.

-Also, have you experienced how a written plan brings more clarity than the one in our mind?
+Also, have you experienced how a written plan brings more clarity than a plan which is only in our mind?

 You can’t keep adding things into your day and expect that somehow a particular mindset or hack will get you through.
 Use the next tip.

 - Use Time Budgeting

 It’s essentially that: before you can spare some time, (like money) you need to know how much you have and then assign it to your priorities accordingly.

 Much energy is wasted trying to convince ourselves to get going with the next thing in mind.
 Once you establish a routine for your days, you’ll see an increase in your speed and productivity.
 But I tell you, there’s no looking at this realm from the outside.
 You’ll only know the magic once you get into a routine.

 Don’t get all robotic though!

 Begin by setting a routine for your BIG tasks.
 An S.A.H.M could even simply start with routine-izing (#ruthless word coining):